 Monday – Friday, 9 a.m. – 4 p.m.

 T +49 (0)3643 – 545-400

 Through a special investment programme, the Federal Government and the Free State of Thuringia have commissioned the Klassik Stiftung Weimar to build a new museum in which the extensive Weimar collections will be exhibited starting at the end of 2018.
-The Bauhaus Museum, which has been provisionally housed on Theaterplatz in Weimar since 1995, will then move to a striking new building designed by Prof. Heike Hanada of Berlin in collaboration with Prof. Benedict Tonon.
+The Bauhaus Museum, which has been provisionally housed on Theaterplatz in Weimar since 1995, will then move to a striking new building designed by Prof. Heike Hanada of Berlin.
 The new museum building on the historically important site near the Weimarhallenpark, immediately opposite the former Weimar ‘Gauforum’, will also be one of the most important nodes in the network of a ‘topography of modernism’ linking modernist historical and memorial sites in Weimar.

 As one of the three institutions holding collections and as a member of the Bauhaus Kooperation Berlin Dessau Weimar, the Klassik Stiftung Weimar will be organizing two large exhibitions for the centenary and shares responsibility for the central milestones of the centenary programme.
 The office of the Bauhaus Association 2019 is also being set up in the facilities of the Klassik Stiftung Weimar and will be starting work from now on.